christopheprigent/php-item-loader/README.md

 ### tradeoffs

-  using parallel on the same server who call the external API reduce the available memory
+  ~~using parallel on the same server who call the external API reduce the available memory~~

+  to reduce the complexity,

   we should consider spliting the project in 2 parts :

   - retrieve and secure the external data